MagnumOpuses/jobtechdev.se/site/content/api/hack4sweden/arbetsmarknadsutb/_index.md

-Labour market training, arbetsmarknadsutbildning, makes job seekers more attractive on the relevant labour market.
+At Arbetsförmedlingen we offer selected job seekers Labour market training, “arbetsmarknadsutbildning”, which is aimed at making job seekers more attractive on the relevant labour market.
 The training is often tailor made together with a specific employer and often leads directly to a job.
 The training programme is provided by various training companies around the country, on our behalf.

 ### What
 Arbetsmarknadsutbildning is a short vocational training programme for occupations where there is a shortage of trained people.